studioalgorhythmics/sensoriumofanimals/wifi_sensing/readme.md

 sudo apt-get install aircrack-ng
 ```

-Put your WiFi interface into monitor mode (`wlan1` is your interface identifier, might be different)
+Put your WiFi interface into monitor mode (`wlan1` is your interface identifier, might be different, use `ifconfig` if not sure)
 ```
 sudo airmon-ng start wlan1
 ```